Mason-Lin/bad_mason/README.md

 optional arguments:
-  -h, --help         show this help message and exit -g --get           get some data like covid-19 (fake)
+  -h, --help         show this help message and exit -g, --get          get some data like covid-19 (fake)

+or as a Module:
+  python -m bad_mason -g
 ```

 ### Install